UCI-Libraries/Python/README.md

 We will use this <a href="https://public.etherpad-mozilla.org/p/UCI_Into_to_Unix_Shell_20182202">collaborative document</a> for chatting, taking notes, and sharing URLs and bits of code.

+Schedule:
+08:30 	Introductions and Coffee
+09:00 	Automating tasks with the Unix shell
+10:30 	Break
+10:45 	Unix Shell, con't
+13:00

 Syllabus: The Unix Shell

-1. Introducing the Shell
-2. Navigating Files and Directories
-3. Working With Files and Directories
+1. Files and directories
+2. History and tab completion
-4. Pipes and Filters
+3. Pipes and redirection
+4. Looping over files
+5. Creating and running shell scripts
+6. Finding things

 Setup

 You will need access to the software described below.
 In addition, you will need an up-to-date web browser.

 We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the Configuration Problems and Solutions wiki page.
-The Bash Shell

-Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.
+The Bash Shell - Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.

 Windows
 Video Tutorial